photonkay/alx-low_level_programming/0x09-static_libraries/README.md

-Now lets do create some libraries
+Now lets create some libraries